 How To Identify Abnormal Veins

-, and they can appear as low as the ankles and as high as the groin.
+, and they can seem as low as the ankles and as high as the groin.
 However, they are usually found on the back of the calf or knee.
 They are next found most often on the inside of the thigh.

 Blood clots, skin ulcers, and other problems can appear if you have a severe circulatory problem

 Treatment options for varicose veins

-Fortunately, there are many options for treating varicose veins.
+Fortunately, there are many options for treating varicose veins

-can seal the veins with a chemical solution and lasers can fade spider veins.
+can seal the veins with a chemical solution, and lasers can fade spider veins.
 Lifestyle changes like getting more exercise, wearing compression socks, regularly elevating the legs, losing weight, and avoiding long periods of standing or sitting can help prevent the condition from worsening.

 Surgical options are available for more serious cases of bulging veins and those that cause serious pain and swelling.
 For example, a catheter can be inserted into the vein to heat and seal it with radiofrequency

 (RF) technology.
 Since the RF technology uses a low temperature, it does not damage the surrounding tissue.
 Therefore, patients do not have as much pain or bruising than with some other treatments.